Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models: Analysis

 Dividing the values of Eqs. (\ref{eq:N_H}) - (\ref{eq:Fe_H}) by O/H, we obtain N/O, C/O, Ne/O, Ar/O, S/O, and Fe/O. For galaxies where both N{\sc iv}] and N{\sc iii}] lines are detected, we calculate the abundance ratios using Equation (\ref{eq:N++_H}).
 Uncertainties in the elemental abundance ratios are derived through a Monte Carlo approach.
-We generate 1,000 sets of flux values by adding random Gaussian noise proportional to the 1 $\sigma$ flux errors, and the median and $\pm68\%$ confidence intervals are adopted as the representative values and their errors.
+We generate 1,000 sets of intrinsic flux values by adding random Gaussian noise proportional to the $1\sigma$ intrinsic-flux errors, which include the contribution from the dust-correction uncertainty as described in Section\ref{sec:emission_lines}.
+The median and $\pm68\%$ confidence intervals are adopted as the representative values and their errors.
 For our galaxies, where the emission lines of N, O, C, Ne, Ar, S, and Fe are not detected, we use their 3$\sigma$ flux upper limits to place corresponding upper (lower) limits on the abundance ratios.